Jimmie Aaron Kepler is a writer of Christian non-fiction, fiction, award winning short story writer, and poet.

 Author & Poet

 Jim sold his first magazine article over 45 years ago.
 He has sold nonfiction, inspirational, how-to magazine articles, including getting three covers and short stories in the science fiction and horror genre.
 He is the author of the nonfiction book Prayers for the Chronically Ill: 60 Prayers, Caregiving: Biblical Insights From a Caregiver’s Journey.
 His novels include Miss Sarah’s Secret, The Rebuilder, Charlie’s Bells, and Gone Electric: A Poetry Collection.
 He likewise writes literary fiction under a penname.
-The books are available on Amazon and major online booksellers.
+The books are available on Amazon, Apple Book, Kobo, Barnes & Noble Nook, and major online booksellers and libraries worldwide.

 He Has Lived in Eleven States